paketo-buildpacks/aternity/README.md

 # `docker.io/paketobuildpacks/aternity`
-The Paketo Aternity Buildpack is a Cloud Native Buildpack that contributes the [AppInternals][a] Agent and configures it to connect to the service.
+The Paketo Buildpack for Aternity is a Cloud Native Buildpack that contributes the [AppInternals][a] Agent and configures it to connect to the service.

 [a]: https://www.riverbed.com/products/steelcentral/steelcentral-appinternals.html